 Apart from this, I have nothing bad to report about CA-14.
 They are warm sounding, providing a decent spatialisation even if they are not intended to be worn inside the ear canal.
 Think of this as of an extra advantage because the sounds recorded with the head-worn mics could be perfectly listened through the speakers, not only through headphones as in the case of in-ears.

 A few live recordings made with CA-14 found on the web may sound boomy, but this may be influenced by the hall acoustics.
 Personally, I’m quite happy with the colouring they produce while recording outdoors.
-They stand relatively high sound pressure level as well, which could be benefited by the battery box – didn’t tested this yet.
+They stand agains the relatively high sound pressure level quite well, which could be benefited by the battery box.

-They are also available as cardioids, though this means the lost of the binaural magic which I value so much.
-The Mogami cable is rather long and robust, the plug is made by Neutrik – look out, the cover turns off very easily.
+They are also available as cardioids, though this means the loss of the binaural magic which I value so much.
+The Mogami cable is rather long and flexible, the plug is made by Neutrik – look out, the cover turns off very easily.
 Paired with an external preamp CA-14 is a promising gear indeed.

 In the meantime here’s a few recordings made with CA-14 high sensitivity omni mics plugged directly into the Edirol R-09HR recorder.